ManideepBangaru/manideepbangaru.github.io/readme.md

 Edited the whole website and removed blogs

-Trying to fix the blog page
+Trying to fix the blog page using JSON structures